 Milk powder has the same nutritional elements as fresh milk, although it sometimes includes added nutrients to supplement those lost during the process of dehydration.
 Conversely, creamer employs a lot of processing and ingredients to produce.

-Also, just like it is with fresh milk, powder milk contains less sugar and, therefore, fewer calories per serving.
+Also, just like it is with fresh milk, powdered milk contains less sugar and, therefore, fewer calories per serving.
 This makes it much healthier than creamer.

 In addition, creamer is typically known as a coffee garnisher.
 In contrast, you can use milk powder not only for your coffee but also to bake your goodies, flavor your cereal, and as an add-in to other meals.